alexgo-io/alex-v1-docs/developers/protocol-contracts/amm-pool-v3.clar.md

 #### `add-to-position`

 This function allows a user to add liquidity to a specific price bin (tick) within a DAMM pool.
 Unlike traditional AMMs where liquidity is distributed evenly across all prices, here the user targets a defined price range.
+The `min-price` and `max-price` parameters act as a safety check, even if the user selects a bin, they might not want to enter at just any price inside that range.
+These bounds let users specify a narrower range of acceptable prices for their deposit.
+If the actual price (after adding liquidity) falls outside of this min-max window, the transaction will revert to protect the user from entering at an unfavorable rate.
 The function accepts a max amount of both tokens (`dx`, `dy`) and bounds on the acceptable price range (`min-price`, `max-price`).

 It internally calculates the actual amounts of each token that can be added given the pool's current balances and fee configuration.
 If the price after the addition falls outside the user-defined bounds, the transaction reverts.

 If this is the first liquidity added to the tick, it sets the virtual balances and initializes the price bin.
 Otherwise, it uses the existing balances to calculate a fair proportional LP minting.

+This function interacts with the `amm-liquidity-token-v3` contract to mint LP tokens for the position, and with the respective SIP-010 token contracts to transfer the user's tokens into the pool.
+All funds are held directly by the `amm-pool-v3 contract`, there is no external vault.

 ##### Parameters